destrangis/lbox/README.md

 The `lbox`command is the web server that _publishes_  the files.
 It will just provide a list of the files along with its size and the time to expiration.
 Every file can be downloaded from the url ending in `/file/<filename>`, with no additional directory path.
 No, the server doesn't allow uploading new files, but what's the need for it?
 Being self hosted, you can always `scp`into the right directories to share.

-The lbox server runs by default on port 8080 and needs the following entries on the configuration file:
+The lbox server runs by default on port 8080 and needs the same configuration file as the `expirator` utility.

-    [webapp]
-    html = /var/www/lbox/html
-    css = /var/www/lbox/css
-    js = /var/www/lbox/js

-which tell `lbox`where to find the static components.
-This entries will be ignored by `expirator`so that the same configuration file can be used.

 To run `lbox`use the command: